akimd/bison/examples/c++/README.md

 ## simple.yy - Simple example in C++14
 A very simple example in C++, based on variants and symbol constructors.
-Variants allow to use any C++ type as semantic value type, and symbol constructors ensure consistency between declared token type and effective semantic value.
+Variants allow to use any C++ type as semantic value type, and symbol constructors ensure consistency between declared token kind and effective semantic value.

 Run as `./simple`.